AresMUSH/aresmush/plugins/arescentral/help/en/arescentral.md

 * Reading a forum post on one character will mark it read for all other linked characters.
 * You can easily switch between linked characters on the web portal, or pose as all your characters in a scene.
 * And more...

-## Game Directory

-AresCentral also has a directory of all public AresMUSH games.
-You can browse game advertisements, see activity graphs, and view player profiles.

 ## Command Reference